-Industrial emissions of sulfur oxides result into the increase of the concentration of sulfuric acid (H_2SO_4) and sulfurous acid (H_2SO_3) in the atmosphere.
+Industrial emissions of sulfur oxides result into the increase of the concentration of sulfuric acid (H2SO4) and sulfurous acid (H2SO3) in the atmosphere.
 Those acids are present as particles or droplets which dissolve in clouds, fog, rain, dew, or snow, resultingin very dilute acid solutions.
 This constitutes a kind of pollution called acid rain.
 Acid rains cause acidification of soils and lakes, and destruction of some buildings, infrastructures and statues made in marble or other carbonaceous rocks.

 11.3.2.
 Oxidising and dehydrating properties of sulphuric acid a.
-Oxidizing properties b.
-Dehydrating properties
+Oxidizing properties